 The NAIC brings together newly planted independent churches and empowers them to effectively live out the Great Commission.
 This is its mission.

 About Rev. Samuel Stephens

 Rev. Samuel D. Stephens is the third generation leader of the India Gospel League, which was founded in 1948 by Samuel’s grandfather, Rev. Devaprasad Stephens.
 He passed the ministry to Samuel’s father Rajah, who in 1971 established the ministry as a Registered Society.
 Samuel D. Stephens served as a barefoot pastor until his father’s death in 1988, when he assumed leadership of the ministry.

-In 1994, the ministry was established in the United States as a 501(c)3 corporation.
-The mission of our North American organization is to raise awareness and encourage involvement and support for India Gospel League’s evangelism, discipleship, church planting, education, agricultural assistance, economic empowerment, and medical programs.
+In 1994, India Gospel League North America (IGL NA) was established in the United States as a 501(c)3 corporation.
+Rev. Samuel Stephens serves as the President of IGL NA, whose mission is to raise awareness and encourage involvement and support for India Gospel League’s evangelism, discipleship, church planting, education, agricultural assistance, economic empowerment, and medical programs.
 It provides information, raises financial support, establishes prayer coverage, sends training teams, and secures sponsorship for Indian children, Children’s Gospel Clubs, barefoot pastors, Bible students, villages and entire regions where the Gospel has not yet penetrated.